Migrating passkeys to a new domain

 -

-You need to host the webauthn file at old-domain.com until all users have been migrated.
+You need to host the webauthn file at oldsite.com until all users have been migrated.

 -

-You need to somehow establish whether to request a passkey registered to the old or new rpId.
-There is currently no means of requesting a passkey from either domain.
+You still need to decide whether to request a passkey for the old or new rpID.
+There is currently no single request that asks the browser for passkeys from both domains at once.